lsst/LDM-135/index.rst

-scale up to billions of users, by introducing a layer of proxy servers which will hash SQL requests to an appropriate PostgreSQL database server, but this is an OLTP usage that supports immense volumes of small queries [53].
+scale up to billions of users, by introducing a layer of proxy servers which will hash SQL requests to an appropriate PostgreSQL database server, but this is an OLTP usage that supports immense volumes of small queries [HighScalability08]_.

-PostgreSQL also offers good GIS support [54].
+PostgreSQL also offers good GIS support [PostGIS]_.
 We are collaborating with the main authors of this extension.

 One of the main weaknesses of PostgreSQL is a less-developed support system.
 The companies that provide support contracts are less